mainwp/mainwp-child/readme.txt

 * Added: mainwp_child_mu_plugin_enabled hook to allow MainWP Child usage as a must-use plugin
 * Added: support for recording WP Time Capsule backups for Client Reports
 * Added: mainwp_branding_role_cap_enable_contact_form hook to allow users to show Support Form (Branding extension option) to specific roles
-* Added: support to for the new BackUpWordPrress Extension feature
+* Added: support for the new BackUpWordPrress Extension feature
 * Added: Support for the new MainWP Buddy Extension feature
 * Updated: reporting system to determine backup type for BackWPup backups
 * Improved: connection stability for sites hosted on hosts with small execution time limits